lidyaktjahja/PurwadhikaExcercise/README.md

 # PurwadhikaExcercise

-this is all the exercises or things learned during school at purwadhika digital school
+These are some of the exercises or things learned during school at Purwadhika digital school